soulshake/demo-cruncher/README.md

 They both have merits.
 In a system where Kubernetes is only one of many consumers for the queue, or where Kubernetes clusters are considered to be ephemeral, it would be better to leverage the SQS dead letter queue.
-In a system that would be "Kubernetes-centric", or potentially using multiple queues, or trying to be agnostic to the type of queue used, it would be better to not leverage the SQS queue.
+In a system that would be "Kubernetes-centric," or potentially using multiple queues, or trying to be agnostic to the type of queue used, it would be better to not leverage the SQS queue.